 Meet the team: Birgit

 ‘Finally, a face that matches the name!’
-Because who is Birgit really, this newest Cherry LAB-member who organized all cool trips for srprs.me, the Vesper Hotel and Beachclub Bries in 2017 and adds Sunny Cars to her list in 2018?
+Because who is Birgit really, this newest Cherry LAB-member who organizes all cool trips for srprs.me, the Vesper Hotel and Beachclub Bries?
 She worked for four years at a lifestyle pr agency and loves to travel as much as possible.
 The upcoming period, Birgit will be busy with the Storymakers Event.
 Want to know more?
 Check out our blog and discover Birgit’s vision on pr, influencers marketing and her sources of inspiration.

 Why do you love working at the PR branche?